chipsalliance/Caliptra/doc/Caliptra.md

 In this state, since the anti-rollback fuse bank counter is not yet incremented, Caliptra still allows the firmware to roll back to version 4.2.

 After firmware version 4.3 is fully qualified, the owner wishes to revoke version 4.2.
-The vendor issues a follow-up firmware version 4.4, which places the Caliptra RTM in the following state:
+The vendor issues a follow-up firmware version 4.4, which places Caliptra in the following state:

 * Currently running firmware version: 4.4
 * Caliptra firmware's signed SVN value: 2